 Since hummus has made its way to North America, there’s been a whole slew of riffs on the traditional hummus.
 Now, it’s pretty common to find flavored hummus dips like Roasted Red Pepper Hummus, Black Bean Hummus, and even beetroot hummus.

 While commercially made hummus is usually delicious, nothing beats homemade.
 This way, you can control the flavors and make it exactly as you wish with your own twist on it, just like my White Bean Mediterranean Hummus.
-It’s crazy delicious!!
+Just like my Zesty Pineapple and Habanero Salsa recipe, these hummus recipes are crazy delicious!!

 OLIVES: I wanted to use KALAMATA olives because of their salty, briny flavor.
 The ones I used had pits in them, so I had to cut the meat off the pit, but I’m pretty certain you can buy them pitted.
 If you can’t find kalamata olives, you can certainly use regular black olives.